 Why LA Metro Businesses Should Partner with SeQuential

 Our recycling services not only keep oil from harming your business and the surrounding environment but also allow you to contribute to creating renewable energy.
-We transform used cooking oil into biodiesel, a non-toxic and biodegradable alternative to traditional diesel fuel.
-Biodiesel produces 50% fewer tailpipe emissions and an 85% small carbon footprint than petroleum diesel.
+We transform used cooking oil into renewable fuel, a non-toxic and biodegradable alternative to traditional diesel fuel.
+Renewable fuel can reduce greenhouse gas emissions by up to 75% gas emissions than petroleum diesel.
 Additionally, our fuel is locally sourced and directly supports the region’s economy.

 LA County officials are stricter about kitchen grease.
 Most cities dictate how commercial kitchens drain fats, oils, and grease (FOG) since these substances can negatively impact sewage systems.
 Implementing grease traps and scheduling regular service in your kitchen is an ideal way to follow county regulations.
 SeQuential offers exceptional grease trap services to ensure your traps are in peak condition and keep you from having to worry about clogs or even legal trouble.

 We also partner with local grease inspectors to ensure our customers obey their city’s regulations.
 This partnership allows us to provide a higher level of convenient service.
 We create a cleaning schedule to match your city’s requirements and handle any necessary paperwork on your behalf.
 Contact us today for more information on waste regulations for commercial kitchens in LA.